Mykhailo Koval

-Professional career
+Biography

+Mykhailo Koval was born on 26 February 1956 in the city of Iziaslav, Khmelnytskyi Oblast, Ukrainian SSR.

+Military service

-Having entered the Army as a Conscript in the Artillery in 1974, in 1978 Koval graduated the Kamianets-Podilsky Higher Military-Engineer Command School as a Second Lieutenant in the Sappers.
+From September 1971 to June 1975, he studied at the Kamianets-Podilsky Industrial College at the mine surveying department.
+After graduating, he received the qualification of a "mining technician- mine surveyor" and attended the Kamianets-Podilsky Higher Military-Engineer Command School as a Second Lieutenant in the Sappers.

 Until 1987 he served in the Sapper units of the Soviet Airborne Troops (VDV), in 1987 being a Captain, after which he entered the M. V. Frunze Military Academy in Moscow and graduated it in 1990 with the rank of Lieutenant Colonel.
-In 1990-95 Koval served in a VDV training centre.
+From 1990 to 1995, Koval served in a VDV training centre.